koajs/koa-hbs/README.md

 After a template has been rendered, the template function is cached. `#render# accepts two arguements - the template to render, and an object containing local variables to be inserted into the template.
+The result is assigned to Koa's `this.response.body`.

 ### Registering Helpers
 Helpers are registered using the #registerHelper method.
 Here is an example